brunozc/brunozc.github.io/content/pages/about_me.md

 ### Deltares
 Since 2013 I work at [Deltares](https://www.deltares.nl/).
-Currently I hold the position of senior researcher in the department of Save and Resilient Infrastructure.
+Currently I hold the position of senior researcher in the department of Safe and Resilient Infrastructure.
 I am also a member of the [Young Scientific Council of Deltares](https://www.deltares.nl/en/news/meet-the-scientific-council-of-deltares/).
 The Scientific Council acts as the scientific conscience of Deltares and represents the scientific expertise of Deltares.